 - Obtain a Titre (a lab test demonstrating your level of immunities for the MMR).
 Titres are only accepted/valid with the actual lab results attached, and your levels must be positive, all other results will require that you receive a second MMR Booster.
 (For more information on Titer testing click here.

-The MMR/Meningitis form (linked here) once submitted should be original, legibility dated, signed, and stamped by your doctor (doctor’s license number must be included).
+The MMR/Meningitis form (linked here) once submitted should be legible, signed, and stamped by a licensed provider (license number must be included).